 Many other subjects would go well with Religious Studies: for example, English, History, Sociology, Geography, Psychology and Politics.
 Religious Studies can also be a useful complement to science subjects, particularly for those who wish to follow a career in medicine.

-With a qualification in Religious Studies, you could go on to Higher Education, at college or university.
-The skills developed in Religious Studies could be particularly useful for careers in law, education, social work, politics, medicine, administration or the media.
+With a qualification in Religious Studies, students can go on to Higher Education, at college or university.
+The skills developed in Religious Studies are particularly useful for careers in law, education, social work, politics, medicine, administration or the media.

-This course involves you learning about the Philosophy of Religion, Religious Ethics and the study of one faith (Christianity).
+This course involves students learning about the Philosophy of Religion, Religious Ethics and the study of one faith (Christianity).